NME: 2010s

 Krissi Murison was appointed editor in June 2009, launching a new redesigned NME in April 2010.
 The issue had 10 different covers, highlighting the broader range of music the magazine would cover, and featured Jack White, Florence and the Machine, LCD Soundsystem, Rihanna, Kasabian, Laura Marling, Foals, M.I.A., Biffy Clyro and Magnetic Man.

 Murison was replaced as editor in July 2012 by Mike Williams, who had previously been the magazine's deputy.
 Williams is now Editor in Chief, with full responsibility for NME's cross platform output.
-Under Williams, NME has launched the NME Daily app, a new career focussed event called Lifehacks, and successfully relaunched both NME magazine and NME's website, NME.com.
+Under Williams, NME has launched the NME Daily app, a new career focussed event called Lifehacks, and successfully relaunched both the NME magazine and NME's website, NME.com.

 In 2013, NME's The 500 Greatest Albums of All Time was criticized by the media.
-The Guardian pointed out that Features Editor Laura Snapes included, in her top 5 "greatest albums of all time", four albums from the same band which was The National.Consequence of Sound similarly observed that "if Laura Snapes had her wish, the top four would all be The National albums".
+The Guardian pointed out that Features Editor Laura Snapes included, in her top 5 "greatest albums of all time", four albums from the same band which was The National.
+Consequence of Sound similarly observed that "if Laura Snapes had her wish, the top four would all be The National albums".

+The magazine's paid circulation in the first half of 2014 was 15,830.

 Free title

 In February 2015, it was reported that the NME was in discussions about removing the cover price and becoming a free publication.
 This was confirmed in July 2015.

 The free NME launched on 18 September 2015, with Rihanna on the cover.
 Distributed nationwide via universities, retail stores and the transport network, the first circulation numbers published in February 2016 of 307, 217 copies per week were the highest in the brand's history.
 Since relaunch the magazine has featured a number of high-profile international pop stars on the cover such as Coldplay, Taylor Swift, Lana Del Rey, Kanye West and Green Day alongside emerging talent like Zara Larsson, Years & Years, Lady Leshurr and Christine and the Queens.

 The free, pop-oriented NME magazine was praised for reconnecting NME with its target audience, and was awarded a silver at the 2016 Professional Publishers Association Awards for its historic first-ever cover as a free title, featuring Rihanna.
 Editor in Chief Mike Williams received the Editor Of The Year Award at the BSME Awards 2016, the judges stating that under Williams' leadership, NME had "bounced back from an uncertain future and established itself confidently and creatively in a new market."

+By December 2017, according to the Audit Bureau of Circulations, average distribution of NME had fallen to 289,432 copies a week, although its then-publisher Time Inc. UK claimed to have more than 13 million global unique users per month, including 3 million in the UK.

 In March 2018, The Guardian reported that the NME was to cease publication in print after 66 years.
 The online publication would continue.

 In 2019, TI Media, the successor to IPC, sold NME and Uncut to Singaporean company BandLab Technologies.